desvige/caquet/README.md

 caquet
 ======

-Racket-to-CIL compiler.
+Racket-to-CIL transpiler.
 This prototype outlined the challenges below.

 ### Dynamic types

 Racket is dynamically typed and CIL is statically typed.
-Caquet does not infer types yet, so most things are considered as Object in the target CIL code.
+Caquet does not infer types yet, so most things are considered as Object in the transpiled CIL code.
 That leads to poor numerical performance.

 ### Late binding